Middleton coffee shop sues over local mask order

 Helbachs caught the attention of Dane County officials after a sign posted July 13 on its front door declaring it to be a “mask-free zone” was posted on social media.
 The coffee shop soon became the center of a debate over the efficacy of wearing masks, with mask opponents praising Helbachs for its stand while others accused the business of being irresponsible.

 Helbachs was issued three citations for violating a public health order.
 Helbachs now faces revocation of its food and drink license because of its refusal to abide by the order.
-A hearing on Public Health Madison Dane County's motion to revoke the license is set for Aug.
+A hearing on the motion by Public Health Madison and Dane County to revoke the license is set for Aug.
 25.

 “This sign was a misrepresentation of our policy because we have no facial covering (mask) policy,” Helbach wrote.
 “We believe in freedom of expression and welcome patrons with or without a facial covering (mask).”